curiousity-labs/b3curious-connectfour/README.md

 ```

 ## Playing Solo
-Want to challange as an ethereum account.
+Want to challange as an ethereum account?
 Currently the only way to play is using `Etherscan`'s write contract feature.
-Search for the current season address on the correct network's etherscan.
+Search for the current game address on the correct network's etherscan.
 In the `Contract` tab, click on `Write Contract`.
 After connecting your web3 wallet you can use the methods here to interact directly with the contracts.

 ## Gameplay
 ### FAQs
 - Who goes first?
 - - Turns occur as each player makes a move starting with Team two.
 - Why can't I call column 6?
-- - Currently the contract are written with the count starting with 0 (like a developer).
-So from left to write its 0, 1, 2, 3, 4, 5
+- - The contract is written with the count starting with 0 (like a developer).
+So from left to right, it's 0, 1, 2, 3, 4, 5, 6